-Gonzaga Health & Counseling Services, Grief Support Group: Click on the link to learn more about the Grief Support Group typically offered each semester for students enrolled in an on-campus degree-seeking program at GU.
+Gonzaga Health & Counseling Services, Grief Support Group: Click on the link to learn more about the Gonzaga Counseling Center.
+Students can reach out directly to learn about their Grief Support Group which is offered each semester for students enrolled in an on-campus degree-seeking program at GU.
 This purpose of this group is to provide “opportunities for learning and coping with the loss of a loved one.”

 Hotlines That Can Help: There are several local and national crisis hotlines that can help you 24 hours a day.
 Learn more in this resource with specific hotlines numbers (including texting options).

 Managing Grief: A simple handout to use when in moments of grief.